From 2020, all children from the age of 3 in Scotland will be entitled to 30 hours of free childcare per week (school term).

 We offer courses to meet this demand at Inverness College UHI.

-- NC in Childhood Practice
+- Introduction to Childhood Practice

 - HNC in Childhood Practice